Sustainability outcomes of integrated sheep vineyards systems

 Recommendations for education and outreach:

-At this stage we are still at the beginning stages of our outreach and education efforts.
-To date we have put on two field days and have presented at three workshops.
+Over the course of the grant we presented organized 3 field days and presented at 4 workshops.
 At the three workshops we were guest presenters and not the organizers, so we did not collect surveys.
 However, at all of these events we have had multiple conversations with growers, answering their questions, exchanging contact information, and establishing relationships.
 Qualitatively, it seems that in-person events are invaluable for furthering adoption of sustainable agricultural practices.

 Key areas taught: